2020 Atlanta Falcons season

-The 2020 season was the Atlanta Falcons' 55th season in the National Football League, their fourth playing their home games at Mercedes-Benz Stadium, and their sixth and final season under head coach Dan Quinn.
+The 2020 season was the Atlanta Falcons' 55th season in the National Football League (NFL), their fourth playing their home games at Mercedes-Benz Stadium, their thirteenth and final season under general manager Thomas Dimitroff and their sixth and final season under head coach Dan Quinn.

 For the first time since the 2003 season, the Falcons wore new uniforms, which were unveiled on April 8, 2020.

 The Falcons failed to improve on their 7–9 season from the previous year following a Week 14 loss to the Los Angeles Chargers and failed to make the playoffs for the third consecutive season the same week.
 They suffered their worst record since 2013, and finished last place in the NFC South for the first time since 2007.
 This was in part of the Falcons beginning the season 0–5, their first 0–5 start since 1997, which included two squandered fourth-quarter leads by more than 15 points in back-to-back weeks.
-Throughout the season, the Falcons squandered six total leads which led to losses and lost eight games with a deficit of 7 or less points.
+This season was plagued by blown leads and an inability to close out games, with the Falcons squandering six total leads which led to losses and lost eight games with a deficit of 7 or less points.
 On October 11, following a Week 5 loss to the Carolina Panthers, the Falcons fired head coach Dan Quinn and general manager Thomas Dimitroff.
 The following day, the Falcons named defensive coordinator Raheem Morris interim head coach.
 The next day their special teams coordinator Ben Kotwicka was fired.
+The team failed to beat a single team with a winning record.